Universalism: Will Everyone Finally Be Saved?

-Although it has increased in popularity, Christian universalism has never been part of historical creedal Christianity.
+Although it has increased in popularity, Christian universalism has never been part of historic, creedal Christianity.
 This essay focuses on the hermeneutic used by universalists in which the doctrine of the love of God is central.
-Objections are then raised against universalism noting in particular the strong biblical theme of separation.
-Finally, we return to doctrine of love arguing that God’s love is not inconsistent with the finality of hell.
+Objections are then raised against universalism, noting in particular the strong biblical theme of separation.
+Finally, we return to doctrine of love, arguing that God’s love is not inconsistent with the finality of hell.

 Universalism: Definition and Attractiveness

 Although universalism has often been deemed unorthodox and even heretical, it has always maintained a presence on the periphery of the Christian faith.
 Universalism is a belief that comes in all theological shapes and sizes in terms of the accompanying beliefs on which it rests, and of the strength of conviction with which it is for some “believed” or, for others, “hoped for”—and in the work of yet others, “implied.”
-Certainly in the last few hundred years at both academic and popular levels, universalism and quasi-universalism have gained some prominent and vocal advocates who not only believe it to be true and necessary but who also argue it to be a plausible and legitimate option for Christian belief, therefore asking for it to be accepted or at least tolerated within the bounds.
-Certainly, even if universalism is firmly to be rejected, it would be hard to deny that superficially the belief that eventually everyone will be saved has a certain existential and pastoral pull and attraction, particularly to our modern and late modern hearts and minds.
-As, however, with all theological beliefs—indeed all belief about anything and everything—we are to submit them to the authority of God as he has revealed himself in the Bible.
-Biblical revelation speaks truth in all cultures and across all of history, disciplining whatever our own personal or cultural tastes, wishes or desires might be.
+Certainly in the last few hundred years, at both academic and popular levels, universalism and quasi-universalism have gained some prominent and vocal advocates.
+Such advocates don’t simply believe it to be true and necessary; they also argue it is a plausible and legitimate option for Christian belief—and therefore ask for it to be accepted, or at least tolerated, within the bounds.
+Even if universalism is to be firmly rejected, it would be hard to deny that believing everyone eventually will be saved has a certain existential and pastoral pull and attraction, particularly to our modern and late-modern hearts and minds.
+As, however, with all theological beliefs—indeed, belief about anything and everything—we are to submit them to the authority of God as he has revealed himself in the Bible.
+Biblical revelation speaks truth in all cultures and across all of history, disciplining whatever our own personal or cultural tastes, wishes, or desires might be.

 The Universalist Hermeneutic

-This claim concerning biblical authority is crucial because it allows us to rule out many versions of universalism which do not believe in the ultimate authority of the Bible but are, and sometimes self-confessedly, “liberal” in their theological method.
-The “strongest” forms of universalism which demand attention are those advocates who claim to hold to an evangelical method in wanting the entire Bible, including all the passages that speak of judgment and hell, as their ultimate authority.
-Typically such advocates will affirm many fundamental and biblically orthodox beliefs save two: first, that an individual’s destiny is not fixed at death (meaning those in hell continue to have opportunities to be saved by Christ through faith); second, that in the end everyone will do this.
-This form of universalism does not simply rely on neglecting or filtering out the many texts which speak of punishment and hell while at the same time prioritizing passages which could be said to promote universalism.
-Rather, what is adopted by them is a universalist hermeneutic which is believed can be legitimately inferred from the Bible from Genesis to Revelation and the narrative of Scripture.
-Indeed, concerning judgment, punishment, and hell, these universalists claim they can hold together more satisfactorily (theologically, philosophically, and pastorally), elements of the Christian tradition than that of historic creedal formulations.
+This claim concerning biblical authority is crucial, because it allows us to rule out many versions of universalism which don’t believe in the ultimate authority of the Bible but are, and sometimes self-confessedly, “liberal” in their theological method.
+The “strongest” forms of universalism which demand attention are those advocates who claim to hold to an evangelical method in wanting the entire Bible—including all the passages that speak of judgment and hell—as their ultimate authority.
+Typically such advocates will affirm many fundamental and biblically orthodox beliefs, save two: first, that an individual’s destiny is not fixed at death (i.e., those in hell continue to have opportunities to be saved by Christ through faith); second, that in the end everyone will do this.
+This form of universalism doesn’t simply rely on neglecting or filtering out the many texts which speak of punishment and hell, while at the same time prioritizing passages which could be said to promote universalism.
+Rather, what is adopted by them is a universalist hermeneutic which is believed can be legitimately inferred from the whole narrative of Scripture, from Genesis to Revelation.
+Indeed, concerning judgment, punishment, and hell, these universalists claim they can hold together more satisfactorily (theologically, philosophically, and pastorally) elements of the Christian tradition than historic creedal formulations can.

 Doctrinally, issues surrounding the love of God are central in this debate.
 The type of universalism being described here claims that if God is love, and if the Christian hope is one where God is to be ultimately triumphant and victorious, then all his actions must be compatible with his love—including his holiness, wrath, and justice.
 As a result, any account of hell must be a manifestation of divine love and mercy.
-A fundamental assertion here is that the purpose of all divine judgment and punishment is never exclusively retributive, legitimizing hell being populated, but rather is ultimately always concerned with correction, purification, and rehabilitation.
-Not only every individual passage of Scripture but the entirety of the plotline of the Bible must be read through this lens.
+A fundamental assertion here is that the purpose of all divine judgment and punishment is never exclusively retributive, legitimizing hell being populated; rather, it is ultimately always concerned with correction, purification, and rehabilitation.
+Not only every individual passage of Scripture, but the entirety of the plotline of the Bible, must be read through this lens.

 The Problem of Universalism

-Although superficially attractive, there are many reasons why even this “evangelical” universalism cannot be countenanced, and therefore more broadly why the orthodox historical and creedal position of the church must be maintained.
-First, the Bible presents what might be called a straightforward separation between humanity described in a series of contrasts: those in Christ and those in Adam, sheep and goats, etc. The relationship between these two groups is described in terms of enmity and hostility.
+Although superficially attractive, there are many reasons even this “evangelical” universalism cannot be countenanced, and more broadly why the orthodox historical and creedal position of the church must be maintained.
+First, the Bible presents what might be called a straightforward separation between humanity, described in a series of contrasts: those in Christ and those in Adam, sheep and goats, and so on.
+The relationship between these two groups is described in terms of enmity and hostility.
 For the “sheep” and those “in Christ,” one can speak of a fatherly disciplinary and parental love.
 For those who ultimately are not the sheep, and so remain outside of Christ, the Bible speaks of the irrevocable and final punishment of judgment after death.
-Christ speaks of this reality as losing one’s soul (Mark 8:36), being denied by him (8:38), and doors shutting (Matt 25:10–11).
-The New Testament stresses an urgency of decision in this life while it is still possible, or so face exclusion in the age to come.
+Christ speaks of this reality as losing one’s soul (Mark 8:36), being denied by him (Mark 8:38), and doors shutting (Matt.
+25:10–11).
+The New Testament stresses an urgency of decision in this life while it is still possible—or else face exclusion in the age to come.
 The parables of the wheat and tares, good fish and bad fish, wise and foolish virgins, and sheep and goats are spoken in stark terms.
-There is no hint that destinations can be reversed “at the end of the age” (Matt 13:40).
+There is no hint that destinations can be reversed “at the end of the age” (Matt.
+13:40).